sylumer/automators/Episodes/150-199/EP156 - WWDC 2024 Automation News.md

 - [[ExpressVPN (Sponsor)|ExpressVPN]] - High-Speed, Secure & Anonymous VPN Service.

 # Show Notes
-- Rose and David break down all the new automation options from Apple's WWDC announcements.
+- Rose and David break down all the new automation options from [[Apple|Apple's]] WWDC announcements.
 - ---
 - [WWDC24: The OS Bento Boxes – 512 Pixels](https://512pixels.net/2024/06/wwdc24-the-os-bento-boxes/)
 	- All of those summary screenshots from the keynote.